UW-GDA/uruguay_droughts/README.md

 * Measure the duration of drought episodes (in months).

-Then the counting analysis was done in the next way:
+This last analysis was done in the next way:
 * A square array was created, with its sides equal to the total number of months in the dataset.
 This array was initialized with zeros
-  * Rows are the starting month of the cnsecutive count.
+  * Rows are the starting month of the consecutive count.
   * Columns are the subsequent months.
 * For each starting month, meaning: (i,i) entries:
   * Precipitation and Wind Speed: